 Amerada Hess was then acquired by Leevac Marine of Jennings, Louisiana.
 Where she was renamed as the North Service.

-In 1997, Hornbeck Offshore Services of New Orleans, Louisiana and Leevac Marine merged where the tug retained her name.
+In 1997, Hornbeck Offshore Services of New Orleans, Louisiana and Leevac Marine merged to form Hornbeck Offshore Transportation.
+Where the tug retained her name.

-In 2003, the tug was acquired by Gellatly Criscione Services of Point Pleasant, New Jersey where she was renamed as the Mary Gellatly.
-In 2010, the tug was outfitted with and upper wheelhouse.
+In 2003, the tug was acquired by Gellatly Criscione Services of Point Pleasant, New Jersey.
+Where she was renamed as the Mary Gellatly.
+And, in 2010, the tug was outfitted with and upper wheelhouse.

 In 2013, the tug was acquired by Winlsow Marine of Southport, Maine.
 Where she was renamed as the Alice Winslow.